iamgzz/Project_DataScience_JohnHopkins/README.md

 # Project_DataScience_JohnHopkins
-Coursera Course
-The code is stored in R markdown file.
+The code running result is stored in html file.
+Please download to see in proper format.
-The html file shows all the comments and results.
-Please grade basing on the html file.
+There are comments and notes along with the codes to help explain my intentions.
+Hopefully it will help you to read.